JopjeKnopje/pipex/README.md

 [ ] if we the program we execve segfaults we can detect it, but if we segfault before the execve in the child. our entire program segvs (lag aan debug flags oeleh)

+## Segfault

+When you run `./test_exec 0 | ./test_exec seg` it says "Segmentation fault (core dumped)" with exit code 139.
+Do we also need to print the Segfault message?

 ## Exit codes
-* If the commands are runnable, always return the exitcode of the last process.
-Een if one of the commands before it crashes or segfaults. (that is how bash handles it)
+* If the commands are runnable, always return the exitcode of the last process. even if one of the commands before it crashes or segfaults. (that is how bash handles it)

 ## How to handle certain commands